hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

   + training a feed-forward net to do binary addition
     + there are obvious regularities that it cannot capture efficiently
     + decide in advance the maximum number of digits in each number
-    + processing applied to the beginning of a long number doe not generalize to the end of long number because ut uses different weights
+    + processing applied to the beginning of a long number does not generalize to the end of long number because it uses different weights
   + feed-forward nets not generalized well on the binary addition task

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">